haf/Http.fs/README.md

   * withCookie throws an exception if cookies are disabled
   * withCookie adds the cookie to the request
   * withAutoFollowRedirectsDisabled turns auto-follow off
+  * withBasicAuthentication sets the Authorization header with the username and password encoded

 Integration tests describe submitting the request and handling the response:
   * _connection keep-alive header is set automatically on the first request, but not subsequent ones